LambdAurora/lambdaurora.github.io/src/tutorials/c/pointer_arithmetic.md

 Indeed, it isn't a single byte, in those cases the pointer will point to the beginning of the memory space occupied.
 Since the type of the pointer is `int*` we tell the [C] compiler that we point to a memory address whose content occupies the size in bytes of `int`.

+*Can a function return a pointer?
+Take one as parameter?*

+Yes!
+Well, for the case of a return it's slightly more complex, if it's a stack pointer (one you always get using `&`), no.
+The thing is if you return a stack pointer from the scope of the function, since the scope ends, it is popped.
+Which means the address pointed to is free again, this means it can be overwritten by other stack operations without your control.

 *Wait, why does the type of argv is `char**`, isn't that a pointer?*